noisyboiler/wampy/README.rst

 Now we have a service running that subscribes to the topic "foo".

-In another terminal, with a wampy virtualenv, you can create a Publihser - which is no different to any other Client.
+In another terminal, with a wampy virtualenv, you can create a Publisher - which is no different to any other Client.

 ::